 Good digital nomad destinations for ESL teachers

-So, you have a remote job and freedom to work and travel... where do you go?
+So, you have a remote job and the freedom to work and travel... where do you go?

 The ideal digital nomad destination meets these criteria: